 7.3.3.Having in place written contracts on the transfer and use of the data (or using model contract clauses) that set out clearly the responsibilities of each party and the rights of data subjects; and/or

 7.3.4.
 Transferring data in an encrypted form or using a secure file transfer protocol; and

 7.3.5.
-Limiting the transfer to data that needs to be transferred.
+Limiting the transfer of Personal Data to only data that needs to be transferred to achieve the purpose.